dccuchile/wefe/README.rst

 - `Pablo Badilla <https://github.com/pbadillatorrealba/>`_.
 - `Felipe Bravo-Marquez <https://felipebravom.com/>`_.
 - `Jorge Pérez <https://users.dcc.uchile.cl/~jperez/>`_.
+- `María José Zambrano  <https://github.com/mzambrano1/>`_.

 Contributors
 ------------

-We thank all our contributors who have allowed WEFE to grow, especially `stolenpyjak <https://github.com/stolenpyjak/>`_ and `mspl13 <https://github.com/mspl13/>`_ for implementing new metrics for static embedding measurement.
+We thank all our contributors who have allowed WEFE to grow, especially `stolenpyjak <https://github.com/stolenpyjak/>`_ and `mspl13 <https://github.com/mspl13/>`_ for implementing new metrics.

-We also thank `alan-cueva <https://github.com/alan-cueva>`_ for his contribution to the implementation of metrics in contextual models.
+We also thank `alan-cueva <https://github.com/alan-cueva/>`_ for initiating the development of metrics for contextualized embedding models and `harshvr15 <https://github.com/harshvr15/>`_ for the examples of multi-language bias measurement.
-Thanks are also due to `harshvr15 <https://github.com/harshvr15>`_ for implementing several examples, thus facilitating the use of WEFE for newcomers.

 Thank you very much 😊!